yingweiwo

 Toxicity Summary

-For more Non-Human Toxicity Values (Complete) data for FLUOROURACIL (9 total), please visit the HSDB record page.
+For more complete data on non-human toxicity values of fluorouracil (9 items in total), please visit the HSDB record page.

 References